SenseLogic/CODA/README.md

 *   Use **four spaces** instead of tabulations.

-*   Choose **short meaningful identifiers** for class, attribute, method and variable names.
+*   Choose **short meaningful identifiers** for class, attribute, method, constant and variable names.

 *   Use **standard prefixes** :